 Just like you can backup files on your computer, you can backup your website.
 It is simply a copy of your site.

 In WordPress, a complete backup will consist of both your site’s files AND database.
 Typically, website backups are handled by your hosting company or a plugin.

-bbPress is a WordPress plugin used to create a forum on your website.
+bbPress is a plugin used to create a discussion forum on your WordPress-powered website.
 It is developed and maintained by some of the same people who help maintain WordPress itself.

 Cache (pronounced CASH) refers to the temporary storing of data.
 Data can be cached in your web browser or on a server, and both methods of caching help to speed up a website.